-The Company recorded a gain of \$0.2 million during the year ended December 31, 2020, and a charge of \$0.2 million in the year ended December 31, 2019, respectively, related to the discontinuation of its DepoCyt(e) manufacturing activities in June 2017 due to persistent technical issues specific to the DepoCyt(e) manufacturing process.
-No costs related to the Company's DepoCyt(e) discontinuation were recognized in the year ended December 31, 2021 as the lease of the idle DepoCyt(e) manufacturing facility expired in August 2020.
+The Company recorded a gain of \$0.2 million during the year ended December 31, 2020 related to the discontinuation of its DepoCyt(e) manufacturing activities in June 2017.
+The foregoing references to DepoCyt(e) mean DepoCyt® when discussed in the context of the U.S. and Canada and DepoCyte® when discussed in the context of the E.U.